 Dubious when it was written, O’Sullivan’s affirmation soon proved completely wrong.
 The Mexican-American conflict of 1846-48 was in large part a war of lust and aggrandizement.
 The United States had long coveted Texas.
 In the 1840s, California and New Mexico also became objects of desire.
 With characteristic single-mindedness, Polk set his sights on all of them.

 The United States, in other words, was becoming more like Old World empires, except that a president rather than a king was leading the nation into “scenes of horrid carnage.”
 O’Sullivan coined the particular catchphrase “manifest destiny” in the July-August 1845 issue of the United States Magazine and Democratic Review, just after Texas was annexed to the U.S. The slogan was quickly picked up by other expansionists who used it to embellish American territorial ambitions with noble ideals.
-Among the latter was the president of the United States, James Polk.
+One such expansionist was the president of the United States, James Polk.
 In his Third Annual Message to Congress on December 7, 1847, he said: “No country has been so much favored, or should acknowledge with deeper reverence the manifestations of the divine protection.
 An all-wise Creator directed and guarded us in our infant struggle for freedom and has constantly watched over our surprising progress until we have become one of the great nations of the earth.”

 Among those who called attention to the banality of “Manifest Destiny” was Albert Gallatin, former congressman, secretary of the treasury, and foreign minister, who wrote at the age of eighty-seven, “What shall be said of the notion of an empire extending from the Atlantic to the Pacific, and from the North Pole to the Equator?
 Of the destiny of the Anglo-Saxon race, or its universal monarchy over the whole of North America?”
 Such “allegations of superiority of race and destiny neither require nor deserve any answer; they are but pretenses under which to disguise ambition, cupidity, or silly vanity.”
 Abolitionists also held forth a different vision the nation’s progress, one that extended freedom and democracy to three million people enslaved in the United States.
 Peace advocates, too, conceived of progress in different terms.
 They envisioned a time when war would be transcended through “the general use of conciliation, arbitration, judicial methods, and other peaceful means of avoiding and adjusting differences among nations,” as stated in the 1828 charter of the American Peace Society.